CodeURJC-DAW-2020-21/webapp14/README.md

 **Yeray**

-- Completed tasks:

-- At a global level, he worked with Alvaro in creating events, events, and comments.
+- Completed tasks: At a global level, he worked with Alvaro in creating events, events, and comments.
 Both in the controllers and in the HTML files thus implementing the moustage.
 On the other hand, we also worked on the implementation of all the elements in the database.
-In addition to solving numerous errors that have arisen by the app
+In addition to solving numerous errors that have arisen by the app.

 - 5 most significant commits: